 Recognizing Past Fundraising Successes

-Nearly 260 guests enjoyed an evening of food, music and fun at the 9th Annual "Cherish the Memories" Valentine's Dance on Feb.
-15. The event, held at the Airport Marriott Hotel in Hebron, Ky., raised a record $15,000 for the Alzheimer's Association of Greater Cincinnati.
+More than 300 guests enjoyed an evening of food, music and fun at the 10th Annual "Cherish the Memories" Valentine's Dance on Saturday, Feb.
+14. The event, held at Receptions Conference Center in Erlanger, Ky. raised nearly $18,000 for the Alzheimer's Association of Greater Cincinnati.
 Music was provided by Jesse Tack of WUBE-FM.
 Pictured above, from left, are event organizers Joe and Cris Suesz along with event supporters Ann Sparks and Jim Lusby.
-The event is conducted annually in tribute to Cris's father, Charles McQueen, who died from Alzheimer's disease nine years ago.
+The event is conducted annually in tribute to Cris's father, Charles McQueen, who died from Alzheimer's disease 11 years ago.

 Appalachian Mountain Artisans Festival Supports Alzheimer's Association